FBruzzesi/timebasedcv/docs/user-guide/getting-started.md

 As we can see, each split does not necessarely have the same number of points, this is because the time series has a different number of points per day.

-Let's visualize the splits (blue dots represent the train points, while the red dots represent the forecastng points).
+Let's visualize the splits (blue dots represent the train points, while the red dots represent the forecasting points).

 ![basic-cv-split](../img/basic-cv-split.png)